EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 the current leaders for acting too late to contain the current

+financial crisis.
 My opinion is that they should first deal with

 their own errors in not installing the right fiscal and political